galvandaniel/sand-sim/README.md

 > [!NOTE]
 > The compilation instructions below assume a Debian-based Linux enviroment.

-After cloning the source code, the provided Makefile present at the project root can be used to compile sand-sim once the required dependencies are in place.
+After cloning the project repository, the provided Makefile present at the project root can be used to compile sand-sim once the required dependencies are in place.

 ### Linux